cyrus-/typy/README.md

 ```
 Notice that the function `greet` does not need to explicitly `return`.
 Like other functional languages, `tydy` is *expression-oriented*.
 (Later, you'll see that some semantic expressions span multiple syntactic statements.)

 This `tydy` code must be placed inside a `tydy` component, which is simply a Python definition decorated with `@tydy.component`.
-The body is parsed by Python, but given static and dynamic meaning by `tydy`.
 The full "Hello, World!" example therefore looks like this:
 ```python
 import tydy